vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Before you replace the existing standard animations, you need to prepare your custom animation file.
 Use our :doc:`Avatar Standards Guide <avatar-standards>` and keep the following guidelines in mind:

-- Animations must have standard joint names for High Fidelity.
+- Animations must have standard joint names for Vircadia.
 - Animations must have standard joint orientations (y down the bone).
 - Key frames must have key frames for every joint at a uniform interval of 30 frames per second.
 - Locomotion animation phase has the left ankle in passing position on the first frame.
 Try to match this phase if you want your locomotion animation to blend with the default set.